WSP 236 — Women Leaders: Mastering Influence, Authenticity, and Power

 No letter grade

-Women leaders face unique challenges.
-Although women hold more than 50 percent of middle management positions, only 4.6 percent of CEOs in Fortune 500 companies are women.
-Developing strong leadership skills, especially in the areas of resilience, influence, networking, self-promotion, and risk-taking, will better equip women to address these challenges and thrive as leaders in the workplace.
+Women leaders face unique challenges in the workplace.
+Although research shows that women hold 50 percent of middle management positions, only 5.2 percent of CEOs in Fortune 500 companies are women.
+Developing strong leadership skills, especially in the areas of strategic planning, resilience, influence, networking, self-promotion, and risk-taking will better equip women to address these challenges and thrive as leaders in the workplace.
 This highly interactive workshop is designed to enable women to step into leadership roles and lead effectively.
-We will focus on finding the meaning that will inspire you in your career, and learning to use tools that will enable you to reframe obstacles and work toward solutions.
-You will enlist sponsorship and followership by building meaningful networks.
+We will focus on customizing career advancement strategies to find the meaning and purpose that will inspire you in your career, and learning to use tools that will enable you to reframe obstacles and work toward solutions.
+Utilizing a robust structure of lectures, role-plays, experiential exercises, coaching techniques, and whole-community learning processes, this course draws upon content from cutting-edge female leadership models.
+You will understand how to enlist sponsorship and mentorship by building meaningful networks.
 And, you will develop a communication style to take ownership of your accomplishments.
-Utilizing a robust structure of lectures, role-plays, experiential exercises, and coaching techniques, this course draws upon content from cutting-edge female leadership models.

 This course includes a non-refundable materials fee of $5 to be paid at the time of registration.

 Denise Rabius, Founder, Rabius ConsultingDenise Rabius specializes in organizational culture management and leadership development.
 She works with a wide range of global organizations to provide leadership curriculum design, program and organizational development, consulting, and facilitation.
-Her clients have included Facebook, eBay, Cisco, Yahoo, and Kaiser Permanente.
-Rabius is also an executive coach for the Executive Education programs at the Stanford Graduate School of Business.
+Her clients have included Facebook, eBay, Google, McKinsey, and Kaiser Permanente.
+Rabius is also a coach for the Executive Education programs at the Stanford Graduate School of Business, and a member of the Leadership Board for Stanford Women’s Circles.
 She received an MBA from Stanford.

 Textbooks for this course: